Generative model for reciprocity and community detection in networks: Results

+Figure~\ref{fig:RecHL} shows that \mtrep \text{} significantly outperforms all the other generative models in reproducing $\mathsf{r}_{w}$, panel (a), and $\mathsf{r}$, panel (b), as measured on the sampled networks.
+The gap between the values of $\mathsf{r}$ and $\mathsf{r}_{w}$ on the sampled networks is due to the mismatch between the binary adjacency matrices of the networks generated with the HL model (input data) and the weighted sampled ones generated with the various generative models, which use Poisson distributions.
 Similar results are obtained for the networks generated with our benchmark generative model.
-Also in this case, \mtrep\text{} captures reciprocity significantly better than the other models, consistently across values of input $\eta$ but also for fixed $\eta$ but different sparsity and degree of overlapping communities.
-We leave details in the Supplementary Information Sec. \ref{apx:synA}.
+Also in this case, \mtrep\text{} captures reciprocity significantly better than the other models, consistently over a range of values of $\eta$ as the input parameter.
+Moreover, in the case of fixed $\eta$, varying the sparsity and degree of overlapping communities lead to the same results.
+We leave details in the \Cref{apx:synA}.

+At this point, we turn our attention to topological properties other than reciprocity, to investigate how these generative models perform in reproducing various relevant properties that might be of interest for a practitioner.
+Indeed, other possible mechanisms underlying network interactions are those that involve more than two individuals (which is the case for reciprocity), e.g., hierarchical structure, which requires the whole network for its computation.